 This is known to be the best solar observing site in Asia and also one of the few observatories in the world situated on land.
 The sky conditions at Udaipur are quite favourable for solar observations.
 Since the observatory is situated amidst a large mass of water, air turbulence which occurs due to ground heating by sun's rays is decreased. .....

 #22 of 23 Places to Visit in Udaipur

-At a distance of 48 km from Rajsamand, 52 km from Nathdwara, 89 km from Udaipur, 191 km from Jodhpur and 347 km from Jaipur, Kumbhalgarh, also known as Kumbhalmer, is a historical fortress located in Rajsamand district of Rajasthan.
-It is a World Heritage Site included in Hill Forts of Rajasthan and also one of the top historical Rajasthan tourist places.
+At a distance of 48 km from Rajsamand, 52 km from Nathdwara, 89 km from Udaipur, 191 km from Jodhpur, 347 km from Jaipur, and 605 km from Delhi, Kumbhalgarh, also known as Kumbhalmer, is a historical fortress located in the Rajsamand district of Rajasthan.
+It is a World Heritage Site included in Hill Forts of Rajasthan, and among the best historical places to visit near Udaipur.

-Kumbhalgarh Fort is a Mewar fortress built by Maharana Kumbha in the 15th century AD.
+Among the must include places in Kumbhalgarh tour packages, Kumbhalgarh Fort is a Mewar fortress built by Maharana Kumbha in the 15th century AD.
 It is the second most important fort of Rajasthan after Chittorgarh.
 The original fort of Kumbhalgarh is believed to have been built by King Samprati, the Mauryan prince.
-Kumbhalgarh is also the birthplace of Maharana Pratap, the great king and warrior of Mewar.
-Although Kumbhalgarh was built in the 15th century it was extended during the 19th century.
+Kumbhalgarh is also the birthplace of Maharana Pratap, the great king, and warrior of Mewar.
+Although Kumbhalgarh was built in the 15th century .....

 Distance (From Udaipur City Railway Station): 89 Kms